HaydenSingleton/XaltiusTravelTomo/README.md

  The locality (usually zip code and province) as a string
 ## Country
  The country where the location/city is as a string
-## Opening Hours (WIP)
+## Date Generated
- Times each attraction is open as a list of tuples for each combination of opening hours for every day of the week
+ The date the list was generated as a datetime object with microseconds scrubbed to 0
-## Estimated Cost (WIP)
+## Keywords
- A string of cost in the displayed currency
+ Most common tags/keywords used in the user review section, stored as dictionary with each keyword as the key and the frequency of its occurance as the value
-## Estimated Time of Visit (WIP)
+## Estimated Duration of Visit (WIP)
  A string containing the estimated duration given by Trip Advisor
-## Reviews (WIP)
+## Estimated Cost
- A collection of user reviews as a filename of a csv file containing all reviews, scores, dates, and titles for an attraction, all stored in a local directory named after the city
+ A string of cost in the displayed (local) currency